The Corbett–Fitzsimmons Fight: Related Matinee idol play

+Generational difference in appreciation among females

 Streible found two contemporary accounts of the film that were written by women.
 One of these was by "Matinee Girl," a reporter for the New York Dramatic Mirror (who may or may not have been a real woman), who reported in the June 12, 1897 issue viewing the film with some shame, admiration for Corbett, and disappointment at his loss.
 He points out that she name-drops Brady, which identifies her as an "insider."
 The other article he found by a woman was "Alice Rix at the Veriscope" from the Examiner Sunday Magazine.
 Alice Rix, known for a particular brand of "sob sister" journalism (along with Nellie Bly and Dorothy Dix), claimed that when she viewed the film at the Olympia Theatre, she counted only sixty women in an audience of a thousand, and found the dress circle empty.
 She observed that they were mostly "dressed down," and that all were escorted by men and appeared uninterestedly watching a bloodless spectacle.
 She proceeded to describe the entire medium of motion pictures as "awful."

 Streible reproduces a drawing that accompanied Rix's article depicting two women in attendance of the film.
 One appears to be younger and leaning forward, watching the film with interest, while the other, apparently an older woman acting as chaperon, is turned away from the screen and uninterested in the film, even dismayed at the younger woman's interest.
 He notes that "respectable women" had been allowed to attend theater for only about a generation, and that Broadway did not actively court women or families as audience members until 1865.
 The pre-war audience had primarily been men and prostitutes.
 By 1897, women were only beginning to see theater as a legitimate social space.
 Musser notes that The Boston Herald went so far as to call the film the "proper" thing for ladies to see.
 Streible, citing the research of Antonia Lant, contrasts paintings of women in theater audiences by Mary Cassatt, Claude Monet, and Berthe Morisot with this drawing by making it appear that the fact that women were allowed to look was more important than that the act of looking being allowed to them.
 That the younger woman is leaning indicates that what she is looking at is, in fact, what is important to her rather than the simple privilege of looking.

+Possible homoerotic interpretation

 Streible also touches on potential homoerotic interest in the film, citing work on strongman photos by Thomas Waugh.
 He concludes that prizefighting, as opposed to physical culture, was not associated with aesthetics or male beauty, Corbett excepted.
 The aesthetics of the boxing scene were better known for broken jaws and cauliflower ears, such that one's sexual orientation probably had little bearing on one's appreciation of the film, and of a sport surrounded by homophobic press.